Welcome to my absolute favourite room in our house – Elle’s oh-so-elegant, pink and gray nursery.

 This nursery was a labour of love for Aaron and me.
 When I was six months pregnant, we spent three weekends installing the beaded wainscoting, painting the walls a calming gray and assembling the drum chandelier and white furniture.
 It was gender neutral perfection – if not a tad on the feminine side!

-Let’s check out the details:
+Let’s check out the details of this pink and gray nursery:

 1) Sophisticated Silver Tufted Crib